Train of Thought

 COLD LOGISTICS SUPPLY CHAIN EXPERT

 Charles is a Russian & Arabic speaker with specialism in cold logistics and food business across international markets.
+Charles joined Train of Thought in November 2025.

 He currently works as a Director at CBRE, where he provides strategic real estate advice to clients across the globe in the cold logistics and food sectors.